 Dangle: Intelligence agents used with the intention of manipulating enemy agents to attempt recruitment.
 This provides opportunity for the "dangle" to penetrate the enemy group.

-Debriefing: An interview conducted to assess topics and areas of intelligence or national security interest.
-The systematic covering of topics and areas with a voluntary source consenting to a formal interview.
+Debriefing: An interview conducted with a voluntary source to assess topics and areas of intelligence or national security interest by the systematic review of observational data.

 Dead Drop: Using a remote or lightly traveled area to exchange information and messages.
 These drops often employ concealed messages hidden in the surrounding environment for retrieval.

 Deep Cover: A cover status designed to withstand scrutiny by opposing groups through diligent fabrication of all related credentials.

 Defection: Conscious abandonment of loyalty, duty, and principle to one's country.